Accessibility Services FAQ's

 How does USCB accommodate students with temporary impairments (e.g. broken legs, hand)?

 Students with temporary impairments such as a broken or sprained dominant arm/hand are not covered by Title II of the Americans with Disabilities Act, ADA Amendments 2008, or Section 504 of the 1973 Rehabilitation Act.
 However, the Disability Services Office will work with students to ensure that the campus is as accessible as possible, but may only be able to provide limited assistance.
-Students with temporary impairments are encouraged to talk with their professors about their situation and meet with Disability Services Coordinator, if necessary.
+Students with temporary impairments are encouraged to talk with their professors about their situation and meet with Accessibility Services Coordinator, if necessary.
 Professors should work with students, in these circumstances, to the greatest extent possible.

 What are some ways I can create a positive learning environment for all of my students?